GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The best way to predict the future is to invent it.
+I think the best way to supervise is by personal example and by frequent code reviews.

-~ Alan Kay
+~ Charles Simonyi
 <pre>

 </pre>